 Historical Context

 The recognition of the importance of scale has evolved over time.
 Early scientific investigations often focused on single scales, without explicitly considering the implications of scale for their findings.
-However, as scientific understanding has deepened, researchers have increasingly recognized the need to consider multiple scales and to understand how phenomena at different scales interact.
+Still, as scientific understanding has deepened, researchers have increasingly recognized the need to consider multiple scales and to understand how phenomena at different scales interact.

 Trends and Latest Developments